erfansajjadie/ClubApi/README.md

 # ClubApi
-A REST with asp .net core 5 for a flutter application
+A REST API with asp .net core 5 for a flutter application